Britain's FTSE set for fourth straight weekly loss

 If you have any thoughts, suggestions or feedback on this, please email mike.dolan@thomsonreuters.com.

 Mike Dolan, Markets Editor EMEA.
-(Reporting by Alistair Smout; Editing by Andrew Roche)
+(Reporting by Alistair Smout; Editing by Tom Heneghan)